rubenlab/diffdirs/readme.md

 Create a "config.yml" file under the working directory, parameters refer to the "config-test.yml" file.

-Run `go diffdirs` to generate a folder information database.
+Run `diffdirs` to generate a folder information database.
 Execute this command in the two directories to be compared to generate two db files.

-You can run the program in the background with the -d command: `go diffdirs -d`
+You can run the program in the background with the -d command: `diffdirs -d`

 After you get two db files, for example, source.db and target.db.

 Use target.db as the db parameter in the configuration file.
 Execute the following command to generate the comparison result:

-`go diffdirs diff source.db`
+`diffdirs diff source.db`

 The "diffresult.csv" file will be generated in the working directory.

 After getting the comparison results, you can analyze the total size of the missing files with the missize command

-`go diffdirs missize diffresult.csv`
+`diffdirs missize diffresult.csv`

+This command need to be executed on the source server.

+You can count the total count of missing files, soft links are not included.

+`diffdirs miscount diffresult.csv`

 This command need to be executed on the source server.